 Thanks for stopping by!
 I’m a journalist who’s worked in radio, television, print and online.
-If you’re here to listen to some of my recent radio work, look no further: you can hear some of my radio stories here, and a selection of interviews I’ve produced here.
+If you’re here to listen to some of my recent radio or podcast work, look no further: you can hear some of my stories here, and a selection of interviews I’ve produced here.

 My experience includes six years as a producer and occasional reporter at the public radio program The World, a daily international current affairs program co-produced by the BBC, PRI and WGBH.
 I’ve reported many stories at The World, on topics ranging from genetic genealogy to global fiction, and have produced hundreds and hundreds of interviews, on just about everything.
 Again, you can check some of those out by clicking around on this site.